This post has been updated and republished since it’s original debut in August 2017.

 Collect points with a travel card

 Using a travel credit card can help offset the cost of your trips by a ton.
 I’ve been saving points for as long as I’ve had my card.
-They started to add up and paid for 70% of my boyfriend and I’s plane ticket with my points.
+They started to add up and paid for 70% of a friend and I’s plane ticket with my points.

 People have learned how to game the system and get incredible travel deals through their credit cards.
 I haven’t gotten to their level yet, but here are a few travel hacking posts to check out:

 If you have access to a kitchen, buy groceries and cook for yourself rather than going out for dinner.
 Even if you’ll only have a microwave, you can get creative and make pseudo-gourmet meals for yourself.

 You can easily spend $50/night buying dinner for two.
 Over the course of a week long vacation you’re spending $350 on dinners alone.
 Plan one or two nights out, but otherwise make food for yourself.